'Mass Trump Baby Protests' Are More Like a Couple Hundred Loons

 — BritishMediaForce (@BAForcesTheBest) July 13, 2018

 The Antifa idiots who concocted the idea are following the President to Scotland, his mother’s birthplace, to fly the balloon over his golf course, and then they are taking it on a world tour.
 It’s not original and has gotten more publicity than it deserves.
-It’s one of many, many blimps trashing the President.
-These foreigners have a lot of nerve insulting out President.
+It’s one of many, many blimps [It’s actually a balloon, only 19 feet] trashing the President.
+These foreigners have a lot of nerve insulting our President.

 It’s a childish gimmick.

-Note: This article was updated to include the one large march in London.
-We would be remiss if we didn’t mention it